Banging Toolbox

 California Air Tools makes some of the quietest air compressors on the market.

-The 6-gallon 5510SE emits only 60 dB of noise, which makes it an excellent choice for DIYers that have babies or young children at home.
+The 6-gallon 5510SE emits only 60 dB of noise, which makes it an excellent choice for DIYers who have babies or young children at home.

 #1 Quietest trim air compressor